newbeauke/Droneboi/docs/index.md

 ### Guide

-These docs provide a getting started guide, as well as a list of all parts and their functions & other useful information.
+This website provides a getting started guide, as well as a list of all parts and their functions & other useful information.